 Unfortunately, not at the moment.
 DNSSEC is designed to protect the communication between end clients (laptop) and name servers; however, there are few applications or stub resolver libraries as of mid-2020 that take advantage of this capability.
-While enabling DNSSEC today does little to enhance the security of communications between a recursive server and its clients (commonly called the "last mile"), we hope that will change in the near future as more applications become DNSSEC-aware.

 Does DNSSEC secure zone transfers?